paddls/ngx-serializer/README.md

 ## Introduction

-NgxSerializer is a angular wrapper of [TsSerializer](https://github.com/witty-services/ts-serializer) library.
+NgxSerializer is an angular wrapper of [TsSerializer](https://github.com/witty-services/ts-serializer) library.
 You can retrieve more documentation on TSSerializer library documentation.

 ## Installation